John Finnegan (The Bold and the Beautiful): General

 In 2021, Michael Maloney, from Soap Hub, honored Novlan in mid-January on their site with his first "Soap Hub Performer of the Week for The Bold and the Beautiful" and exclaimed that "as the story calls for Finn to stand up and be strong, we know that Novlan will deliver!"
 He later earned a second "Performer of the Week" honor from the website in March, for his performance during the paternity reveal and Finn's engagement proposal to Steffy.

 Michael Fairman TV gave Novlan recognition for delivering his scenes opposite Brown, when Finn learns and meets, that the ruthless villainess, Sheila Carter, was his birth mother.
 Fairman wrote, "Finn is overcome, and Tanner Novlan turned in a very good performance as a son who has longed to know his real mother unaware of Sheila's history with the Forresters."
+Meanwhile, Soap Opera Digest lauded his work for those same scenes, stating that "Tanner Novlan impressively conveyed his character’s simultaneous confusion, awe and disbelief."